Deep Dive – Climate Change Series

 The Three Key Objectives of a Credible Climate Action Plan

-These days, most local governments have so-called “climate action plans.”
+These days, most local governments have a “climate action plan.”
 One plan might talk about building retrofits or putting solar panels on municipal buildings.
 Another might call for the purchase of electric buses or EVs for the municipal fleet.
-Looking at these plans, however, we see that often politicians and municipal staff are doing little to change the status quo.
+Looking at these plans, however, we often see that politicians and municipal staff are doing little to change the status quo.

 The idea here is to cut emissions and create the kinds of places that many people have been saying they prefer for decades.
 A municipality that aims to reduce emissions would create well-designed human-scale neighborhoods that provide a variety of housing options and uses; places where walking or biking to daily needs is easy, safe, and enjoyable.
 This kind of development not only benefits our climate—it also provides many other advantages over urban sprawl.

 None of this is abstract.
 I’ve described what actual change looks like in three articles that are not part of this series.
-What these articles are saying is that to help real estate developers break with the rule of perpetual urban sprawl, a municipality must realize four specific achievements.
+What these articles are saying is that to help real estate developers break with the rule of perpetual urban sprawl, a municipality must realize four objectives.

-In describing these “four specific achievements” I’m focusing on the how, as in “How does a municipality actually change its development patterns?”
+In describing these four objectives I’m focusing on the how, as in “How does a municipality actually change its development patterns?”
 For this article, I want to focus on the “what,” as in “At a minimum, what should a climate action plan propose to do to meaningfully reduce emissions?”
 The “what” and the “how” are two sides of the same coin.

 All things considered, a principal goal of a credible climate action plan would be to consistently build at the human scale to reduce emissions.
 To accomplish this goal, a municipality would want to pursue the three key measurable objectives listed below.

-- End the practice of erecting high-rise buildings and instead accommodate higher densities with court-style buildings ranging from 4 to 6 stories in height.
+2. End the practice of erecting high-rise buildings and instead accommodate higher densities with a building type known as a “courtyard” having considerably lower heights.

 All three objectives reduce emissions.
-In the next three articles in this series, I’ll be focusing on each of these objectives in turn.
-I’ll talk about the climate benefits, look at what the research says, and show you some big differences in terms of development outcomes in Portland and Halifax.
+In the next four articles in this series (two of which look at the research on high-rises), I’ll be focusing on each of these objectives in turn.
+I’ll talk about the climate benefits, look at what the research says, and show you some significant differences in terms of development outcomes in Portland and Halifax.

-Looking at the climate action plans for the two municipalities, you see that, just like the master plans, these climate action plans are the products of very different cultures.
-Before assessing these plans, I’d like to summarize what I’ve said about culture in Part 2 because it helps explain why the two plans look nothing alike.
+Looking at the climate action plans for the two municipalities, you see that, just like the master plans, these climate action plans are the products of disparate cultures.
+Before assessing these plans, I’d like to summarize what I’ve said about culture in Part 2 because it helps explain why the two sets of plans look nothing alike.

 Recap of Contrast Between Portland and Halifax